-Genelux Corporation ("Genelux" or the "Company"), a Delaware Corporation, incorporated on September 4, 2001, is a biomedical company located in Westlake Village, California.
+Genelux Corporation ("Genelux" or the "Company"), a Delaware Corporation, incorporated on September 4, 2001, is a late clinical-stage biopharmaceutical company located in Westlake Village, California.
 The Company is engaged in the research and development of diagnostic and therapeutic solutions for cancer for which there is no effective treatment today.
-The Company is focused on the development of therapeutic approaches for cancer that are designed to generate a personalized multi-prong attack to overwhelm a tumor's sophisticated defense mechanisms.
+The Company is focused on developing a pipeline of next-generation oncolytic viral immunotherapies for patients suffering from aggressive and/or difficult-to-treat solid tumor types.